 You can take the easy way and save up a few miles here or there.
-In a few years, you can go somewhere really fun.
-If you want to go sooner than that, you have to find workarounds like these credit blitkriegs.
+In a few years, you can go somewhere fun.
+If you want to go sooner than that, you have to find workarounds like these credit blitzkriegs.

 And massive bonuses usually require a massive action.
 It’s never truly free; your effort is required.

-The good news is that the more difficult a task becomes, the less competition to achieve it.
-If you find this kind of problem solving fun, then it can be a great adventure in and of itself.
+The good news is that the more difficult a task becomes, the less competition there is to achieve it.
+If you find this kind of problem-solving fun, it can be a great adventure in and of itself.